mongodb/docs/source/includes/live-migration-from-com-workflow.rst

     </tutorial/connect-to-atlas-live-migration>` in |mms|.

 - **Stage 3: Start the Migration**.
-In |service|, follow the steps in the wizard to start the Live Migration process.
+In |service|, follow the steps in the wizard to start the live migration process.